Closed-ended funds are not regulated by the BVI Securities and Investment Business Act, 2010 (as amended) (“the Act”).

 If the company will be open-ended, it will be deemed to be a mutual fund under the Act and it will be required to be regulated by the BVI Financial Services Commission (FSC).
 The fund will need to register, be approved or to be recognised by the FSC.

-Unlike a mutual fund, investment company would not be regulated by the BVI Financial Services Commission (FSC), and would be subject only to the applicable laws of the BVI Business Companies Act, 2004 (as amended).
+Unlike a mutual fund, Investment Company would not be regulated by the BVI FSC, and would be subject only to the applicable laws of the BVI Business Companies Act, 2004 (as amended).
 Therefore, the director(s) would have complete flexibility in deciding what information is provided to potential investors, and in what form.

 There would be no limit on the number of investors, or any minimum investment requirement.
 However, shareholders would not have the option to redeem, unless the director(s) decided to carry out redemption at any time(s).

 There are five main types of mutual funds in the BVI, distinguished by the Act: